Frequently Asked Questions Regarding the National Institute of Justice's Confidentiality and Human Subject Protection Requirements

 - Q. Does NIJ issue or accept certificates of confidentiality in place of a privacy certificate?

-- A: No. NIJ does not issue or accept Certificates of Confidentiality issued by National Institutes of Health (NIH) or HHS.
-Grantees must provide an approved Privacy Certificate.
-Under the DOJ confidentiality statute (42 USC 3789g), this makes the identifiable data collected immune from any legal action.
+- A: No. NIJ does not issue or accept Certificates of Confidentiality issued by National Institutes of Health or HHS.
+Grantees must submit a Privacy Certificate, which is reviewed and approved by the funding agency.
+Under the DOJ confidentiality statute (34 USC 10231(a)), this makes the identifiable data collected immune from any legal action.
 Neither the Privacy Certificate nor the informed consent documentation should contain language about Certificates of Confidentiality.
-The Privacy Certificate and consents should accurately describe that the identifiable data collected is immune from legal process because the researcher submitted a Privacy Certificate; it was approved by NIJ and is, therefore, covered by DOJ statute.
+The Privacy Certificate and consent forms should accurately describe that the identifiable data collected is immune from legal process because the researcher submitted a Privacy Certificate; it was approved by NIJ and is, therefore, covered by DOJ statute.

 - Q. Does NIJ have an IRB?

-- A: No. NIJ has a Human Subjects Protection Officer who reviews IRB approvals from awardees to ensure that the IRB has reviewed the study protocol in compliance with the DOJ human subjects protection regulations (28 CFR Part 46) and the informed consent documentation in compliance with the DOJ privacy regulations (28 CFR Part 22).
-The NIJ Human Subjects Protection Officer will accept the findings of the awardee’s IRB provided the findings comply with the DOJ regulations cited above.
+- A: No. NIJ has a Human Subjects Protection Officer who reviews IRB approvals from awardees to ensure that the IRB has reviewed the study protocol in compliance with the DOJ human subjects protection regulations (28 CFR Part 46) and the informed consent documentation in compliance with the DOJ regulations at 28 CFR 46.116.
+The NIJ Human Subjects Protection Officer will accept the findings of the awardee's IRB provided the findings comply with the DOJ regulations cited above.

-- Q: What do the subjects in my research need to know?
+- Q: What do the subjects in my research need to know in regard to informed consent?

-- A. Subjects need to be informed that identifiable data collected with DOJ funds can only be used for research and statistical purposes, and no other purpose without the subject’s consent.
+- A: Researchers need to follow the general requirements for informed consent found at 28 CFR 46.116.
+For instance, subjects need to be informed that study participation is voluntary and that identifiable data collected with NIJ funds can only be used for research and statistical purposes, and no other purpose without the subject's consent.
 They should also be informed that the study is funded by NIJ.
+If the award has a data archiving special condition, the subjects should also be told that the de-identified study data will be archived at the National Archive of Criminal Justice Data (NACJD).
+Other notification requirements can be found in 28 CFR Part 22.27.

 - Q: How do State mandatory reporting laws affect identifiable data collected under the DOJ privacy regulations?

-- A: Current or past abuse is not reportable, unless a separate consent to allow reporting is obtained from the research subject, this is in addition to a consent to participate in the research study.
-See an example of a separate consent form for reporting (doc, 1 page).
+- A: Current or past abuse is not reportable, unless a separate consent to allow reporting is obtained from the research subject; this is in addition to a consent to participate in the research study.
 Please contact your grant manager and/or the NIJ Human Subjects Protection Officer if you have any further questions regarding this issue.